arqalite/fire-king-guide/src/combos/ulcanix/sacred/2-promethean-princess.md

 12. In the Standby Phase, activate Ponix - add it from the GY to your hand.

 > You can further extend this board by using Promethean Princess' effect, giving you multiple options:
+>
 >   - Summon High Garunix (or Sacred, if you need it) for Hyang material, or to setup a future board wipe.
 >   - Summon Ponix, which can be used by High Kirin or Promethean Princess' effects, or can just be destroyed by Hyang so it returns to your hand next turn.
->
-> Alternatively, you can Link Summon [_Hiita the Fire Charmer, Ablaze_] using Promethean Princess and any Special Summoned monster, setting up Promethean Princess in the GY.
+>   - Summon any FIRE monster, then Link Summon [_Hiita the Fire Charmer, Ablaze_] using Promethean Princess and the summoned monster, thus setting up Promethean Princess in the GY.